HomeReviews‘Sharp Corner’: Toronto Review

 Producers: Jason Buxton, Paul Barkin, Marc Tetreault, Jason Levangie, Susan Mullen

-Screenplay: Jason Buxton, primarily based upon the brief story by Russell Wangersky
+Screenplay: Jason Buxton, based mostly upon the quick story by Russell Wangersky

 Cinematography: Man Godfree